June 2, 2026SEO

 • 24.5% Overall Boost: Boosted the brand’s total year-over-year organic e-commerce revenue by nearly a quarter.

-Google supports three URL structures for international websites.
-Each has distinct advantages depending on your budget, technical resources, and domain authority.
+Google supports three URL structures for international websites, each with different advantages depending on your budget, technical resources, and domain authority.

 Structure Example Best For Main Advantage Main Drawback